radiobillm/DakotaSim/Desktop-sim.md

 ![Desktop Sim](/images/sim-1.jpg)

+I retired in early 2023 and decided to resume flying after a 30 year break.
+The first step was setting up a desktop sim.

 My first iteration was X-Plane based system on my office desk which had a Mac Studio and Samsung ultrawide monitor.
 The only item still used from that version is my Air Manager license.

-Below are the components .
+Below are the components:

 $60 [X-Plane](https://www.x-plane.com/)